galacticglum/JC3D/README.md

 Rerun collect_dependencies to gather new dependencies or, using the force parameter (``-f``), to update preexisting ones.

 ### Generating the Visual Studio Projects (Windows)
-From the root project directory, run the ``Windows-GenProject.bat`` file which weill generate the solution and project files in a new ``Build`` folder.
+From the root project directory, run the ``Windows-GenProject.bat`` file which will generate the solution and project files in a new ``Build`` folder.
 The solution file (``JesusChristIn3D.sln``) is located inside the ``Build`` directory.

 ### Adding files to the project
-Since the project is managed by CMake, files should be added through the filesystem **NOT** through Visual Studio.
-When a file is added, the rpoject should be regenerated...
+Since the project is managed by CMake, files should be added through the filesystem, **NOT** through Visual Studio.
+When a file is added, the project should be regenerated...

 ## FAQ
-### "I added content but it is copied over" **OR** "a binnary is not found!"
+### "I added content but it is copied over" **OR** "a binary is not found!"
 By default, the Sandbox project is configured to recursively copy the ``Sandbox/Content`` directory and any dependency binaries to the output directory; however, these commands will run only after a successful build.
 If Visual Studio skips a build, these commands will not run.
 Therefore, if you add content and it doesn't copy, either manually copy the content to the output directory or **force** a rebuild of the entire solution.

 ### "During dependency collection, I get a ``zipfile.BadZipFile`` error"